-Common Reporting Mistakes
+Common Reporting Mistakes to avoid

-Some Microsoft software products require that software is used in combination with another software as part of a solution stack.
+Some Microsoft software products under SPLA require that software is used in combination with another software as part of a solution stack.
 If you license a product that requires another product, you need a license for both products.
 It is up to service providers to know which products are required to deploy the solution and to obtain the proper licenses for them.
 For example, service providers commonly make the following reporting mistakes: